vishal2505/Apache-Spark-QA/Hbase/Hbase_basics.md

 Each table must have an element defined as Primary Key.
 Row key acts as a Primary key in HBase.
-Any access to HBase tables uses this Primary Key
+Any access to HBase tables uses this Primary Key.